brainomite/home-page/_posts/2021-01-30-setting-up-eslint-with-prettier-per-project.md

 2. Let us configure VS Code to use code formatters on save. go to Settings>Text Editor>Formatting and make sure that `Format On Save` has a check
-3. Let us configure VS Code to fix eslint issues using ES Lint's extension by adding the following to VS Code's `settings.json`
+3. Let us configure VS Code to fix some identified eslint issues by adding the following to VS Code's `settings.json`

     ```json
     "editor.codeActionsOnSave": {